Funsholag/final_project/project_finale/README.md

 Features:

--User Log In/Sign Up/Sign Out
+•	User Log In/Sign Up/Sign Out

--Edit account(change Username, Email, and Password)
+•	Edit account(change Username, Email, and Password)

--Search function
+•	Search function

 See it deployed at https://ileiye.herokuapp.com/

-Technologies used:
+Technologies used

--Ruby on Rails
+•	Ruby on Rails

--Javascript
+•	Javascript

--Materialize
+•	Materialize

--Sass
+•	Sass

--Database: SQLite 3 in development and PostgreSQL in production
+•	Database: SQLite 3 in development and PostgreSQL in production

-Used the following gems:
+Gems:
--Devise
+•	Devise

--Httparty
+•	Httparty

--Materialize-sass
+•	Materialize-sass

--Jquery-turbolinks
+•	Jquery-turbolinks

-APIs
+APIs:
--Zillow
+•	Zillow
--SendGrid
+•	SendGrid